Diocese of Parma: History

 At Easter 967, Bishop Uberto of Parma attended a council at Ravenna, presided over by Pope John XIII and the Emperor Otto I. The council deposed Archbishop Herold of Salzburg for heresy.
 The emperor confirmed the pope in the possession of all of the territories of the Roman church, including the exarchate of Ravenna.
 The pope raised the diocese of Magdeburg to the status of an archbishopric at the emperor's request.
 He also confirmed the privileges of the Church of Ferrara.

 In 987, Archbishop Honestus (Onesto) of Ravenna summoned a provincial synod, to meet in the village of Marzaglia, in the diocese of Parma.
 The bishops who attended included Giovanni of Imola, Gerardo of Faenza, Odone of Cesena, Ulberto of Bologna, Sigolfo of Piacenza, and Uberto of Parma.
 The assembly dealt with complaints made by the bishop of Bologna against the bishop of Parma, claiming that Bishop Uberto was holding properties close to Bologna which ought to belong to Bologna, which was a poor diocese and unable to staff all of its churches.
 Archbishop Onesto was able to effect a reconciliation through the mutual exchange of disputed properties.

-In 1410 the plague struck Parma with especial virulence.
+In 1410 the plague struck Parma with particular virulence.
 It is claimed that one-quarter of the population died.